oryxel1/Boar/README.md

 ## Features
 - A packet managing system for GeyserMC
 - An uncompleted prediction engine that only works on normal/elytra movement.
-- 1:1 recreation of player world server-sided that accounted for lag.
+- 1:1 recreation of player world server-sided that accounted for lag (no placing/breaking support yet).
+- A smooth rewind setback system that is the same as server-auth-with-rewind

 ## Problems
-- Sprinting (or other status) on Bedrock is absolutely broken (can send both START and STOP at the same time or send the same status 2 tick in a row)
+- A lot of movement differences is not implemented.
+- Accuracy in edge cases is about 1.0E-3 instead of 1.0E-6 (Elytra, Collision, ...)
 - Sprinting movement speed is not synced "perfectly" with Data and Attribute packet.
-- Floating point errors break collision, causing false positive, or loss precision.
-(Partially fixed)
+- ~~Floating point errors break collision, causing false positive, or loss precision.
+(Partially fixed)~~
-- Player falses after teleport, I can't figure out why movement act weirdly after teleport yet.
+- ~~Player falses after teleport, I can't figure out why movement act weirdly after teleport yet.
+(Partially fixed)~~
-- Step motion is different on Bedrock.
+- Step motion is different on Bedrock, and collision in general.
 - A lot of stuff is still unimplemented.

 ### Differences from other Geyser anti-cheat.